 Using a Facebook autoresponder will also help you to increase internal collaboration.
 Once again, this is a benefit for your company if you're using a shared inbox.
 As for each new message, you can create internal notes.

 This is an example of how personalized autoresponder interaction could be.
 Every time a user is sending a name that is related to someone from your team, he can get a mention over a private note.

 This private not will send him a notification, inviting him to connect to the inbox to answer the customer.

 It can also be done more naturally while messaging the customer in real-time.

 But, there is also a time when your teams need to relax and leave work.
 Here is the time when the autoresponder steps in another time.

 Generate leads 24/7

-An autoresponder is complementary to human workforce as it is able to take the lead when employees are leaving the workplace.
+An autoresponder is complementary to the human workforce as it is able to take the lead when employees are leaving the workplace.

-With an autoresponder, you can set working hours so when employees are not available anymore, your bot can take the lead and answer leads and customers' questions.
+With an autoresponder, you can set working hours so that when employees are not available anymore, your bot can take the lead and answer leads and customers' questions.